Augustwise/museum_kpi/README.md

 ## Backend (`backend/`)

-This folder contains the Express and MongoDB server.
+This folder contains the Express server backed by MySQL.
 The entry point is `index.js`.
-It loads environment variables, connects to MongoDB, and boots the Express app.
+It loads environment variables, connects to the database pool, and boots the Express app.
 The file registers a lightweight health check with `app.get('/api/health', ...)` so tooling can confirm the service is online, and it mounts the route modules under `/api/auth`, `/api/expos`, and `/api/users`.